Aparna-k246/dockerimagehub/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+MIT License – free to use, share & modify.